songrenzhao/DeliveryApp/README.md

 # DeliveryApp
-A food order app using Firebase database
+A Food order app using Firebase database